Brian Tomasik: Essays on Reducing Suffering

-Philosophy
+Views

 Moral anti-realism and moral progress

 Tomasik identifies as a moral anti-realist.
-He argues that moral progress can still be made relative to personal values, which he considers significant because they reflect what individuals deeply care about.
-He maintains that the emotional weight often associated with moral truth can apply equally to personal feelings about how one wants the world to be.
-Tomasik suggests that in the long term, a convergence of values may occur through the emergence of a dominant decision-making system, or "singleton", as described by Nick Bostrom.
-However, he views such convergence as the outcome of power struggles between competing factions, rather than a reflection of objective moral truth.
+He argues that moral progress can still be made relative to personal values, which he considers meaningful because they reflect what individuals care about.
+He maintains that the emotional force often associated with moral truth can also apply to personal feelings about how one wants the world to be.
+Tomasik suggests that, in the long term, some convergence of values may occur through the emergence of a dominant decision-making system, or "singleton", as described by Nick Bostrom.
+He views such convergence as the result of power relations between competing factions rather than evidence of objective moral truth.